Sieboldianus/lbsntransform/README.md

 ## Versioning and Changelog, and Download

-For the versions available, see the [tags on this repository](/../tags).
+For the releases available, see the [tags on this repository](/../tags).
-Latest version is [0.1.510](/../tags/v0.1.510).
+See [version file](VERSION) for latest available version.
 The latest windows build that is available for download is [0.1.4](https://cloudstore.zih.tu-dresden.de/index.php/s/MqtlCyqLbxmnnxr/download).
 For all other systems use cx_freeze to build executable:
 ```shell
 python cx_setup.py build